oroinc/documentation/backend/scopes/index.rst

 Scope Criteria Providers
 ^^^^^^^^^^^^^^^^^^^^^^^^

-A scope criteria provider is a service that calculates the value for the scope criteria based on the provided context.
+A scope criteria provider is a service that calculates the value of the scope criteria based on the provided context.
 Scope criteria help model a relationship between the scope and the scope-consuming context.
-In any bundle, you can create a :ref:`scope criteria provider <scope-criteria-providers-configuration>` service and register it as scope provider for the specific scope type.
-This service shall deliver the scope criteria values to the scope manager, which, in turn, uses the scope criteria to filter the scope instances or find the one matching to the provided context.
+In any bundle, you can create a :ref:`scope criteria provider <scope-criteria-providers-configuration>` service and register it as a scope provider for the specific scope type.
+This service shall deliver the scope criteria values to the scope manager, which, in turn, uses the scope criteria to filter the scope instances or find the one matching the provided context.

 Scope Type
 ^^^^^^^^^^

-A scope type is a tag that groups scope providers that are used by particular scope consumers.
+A scope type is a tag that groups scope providers that particular scope consumers use.
 One scope provider may be reused in several scope types.
-It may happen, that a particular scope criteria provider, like the one for a customer group, is not involved in the scope construction, because it serves the scope-consumers with the different scope type (e.g., web_content).
-In this case, the scope manager searches the scope(s) that do(es) not prompt to evaluate this criterion.
+A particular scope criteria provider, like the one for a customer group, is not involved in the scope construction because it serves the scope consumers with a different scope type (e.g., web_content).
+In this case, the scope manager searches the scope(s) that do(es) not prompt evaluation of this criterion.

 Scope Model
 ^^^^^^^^^^^

 A scope model is a data structure for storing scope items.
 Every scope item has fields for every scope criterion registered by the scope criteria provider services.
-When the scope criterion is not involved in the scope (based on the scope type), the value of the field is NULL.
+When the scope criterion is not involved in the scope (based on the scope type), the field's value is NULL.

 Add Scope Criteria
 ^^^^^^^^^^^^^^^^^^